ashwath007/Machine-Learning/README.md

 If you answered no, please help us understand why.

 Basically, I don't have any source of income now, My parents took an educational loan for my engineering.
 So paying a loan is difficult and I will be an extra burden for my parents.
 I really needed this course, By providing this course for free will change my life and my career.
 I hope you can understand.
 Thank you

+I am studying Computer Science Engineering, I have a solid background in Math and Programming, and I love problem-solving.
+And I have a keen interest in ML and Deep Learning.
+This course will provide in-depth knowledge and programming skill to pursue in the Machine Learning path.
+This course certificate will increase my chances to get my first job or internship.
+I always wanted to be a part of Deep Learning Research and Development, This course will give me everything for that.

+I am a hard-working student, who learns every day and upgrades his skill, This course will bring a difference in my life.
+I wanted to be an expert in Machine Learning.
+I believe this course will be the foundation for this course.